Ian Ferguson (footballer, born 1967): Perth Glory FC

 In 2010 Ferguson moved to become the assistant to David Mitchell at the Perth Glory at the end of the 2009–10 season and becoming the coach on 12 October 2010 after David Mitchell resigned.
 On 27 March 2012 he signed a two-year contract extension with the club.

 Ferguson successfully guided Perth Glory to their first A-League Grand Final in April 2012, after beating Minor A-League Premiers Central Coast Mariners in a penalty shootout at the Mariners' home ground in Gosford.
 However they lost the subsequent Grand Final 2–1 following a late comeback from Brisbane Roar who were awarded a controversial injury-time penalty.

 Ferguson's contract was mutually terminated on 11 February 2013 as Perth Glory manager, after five straight losses and six hours of game time without a goal scored.

 Northern Fury FC (NPL Queensland)

 In 2013, Ferguson was announced as the Director of Football and Coaching at the Townsville NPL Queensland franchise Northern Fury FC.

 On 16 February 2017, Ferguson resigned as Northern Fury manager, less than a fortnight from the beginning of the Fury's season.
 He was replaced by Paul Roncato.

-Stirling Macedonia FC (WA State League)
+Stirling Macedonia FC (WA National Premier League)

 On 3 November 2020, Stirling Macedonia FC announced Ian Ferguson as the new First team coach.

+Ferguson coached Stirling to promotion of the WA State League 1 and back into the top flight, where they immediately challenged for the title and became one of the top clubs in the NPL.